emc211/optane-kdb-report/README.md

 - Time taken to get the prevailing quote information for every trade for a single ticker
 - Memory utilisation stats

 The above was considered a "stack".
-The testing consisted of running mutliple stacks with their RDB hosted in either DRAM or Optane and varying the tickerplant publish / query request frequencies to determine the maximum number of the "typical kdb queries" the system could server and the max latency in each setup.
+The testing consisted of running multiple stacks with their RDB hosted in either DRAM or Optane and varying the tickerplant publish / query request frequencies to determine the maximum number of the "typical kdb queries" the system could server and the max latency in each setup.

 A more detailed description of the [architecture](#arcitecture) can be found in the appendix.

 ## Test Cases and Results

 ### Test Case 1

 #### Test Case:

 Run two DRAM RDBs and two Optane RDBs.
-Volume of data being published is constant but TP and query frequencies are altered to compare latency and check if RDBs can respond to queries at the same rate that they are recieved.
+Volume of data being published is constant but TP and query frequencies are altered to compare latency and check if RDBs can respond to queries at the same rate that they are received.

 #### Results